 Generators are the type of backup power systems most people are familiar with.
 Today, most generators run on liquid propane, natural gas, or diesel.

-Freestanding generators sit outside the home and either turn on manually or include sensors.
-Included sensors detect outages and turn the generator on automatically.
+Freestanding generators sit outside the home and either turn on manually or include sensors that detect outages and turn the generator on automatically

 Here are a few of the pros and cons of backup generator systems: